PrecarnaSlade/Ark-Guide/Ark_mission_tutorial.md

 ## <u> Checkpoint missions </u>

-In these missions you have to progress
+In these missions, you have to progress

 ## <u> Escort missions </u>